gurayaharsh/gurayaharsh.github.io/README.md

 ## About

-My personal website can be found at [link](http://gurayaharsh.github.io "gurayaharsh.github.io").
+My personal website can be found at [](http://gurayaharsh.github.io "View Project").
 Here you can learn more about me, view my projects, and get in touch.

 ## Technology